tonitaip-2020/c5-distraction/README.md

-# Driver distraction test for a driving simulator
+# Driver distraction tests for driving simulator

 The test suite contains 12 tests, one in each folder.